Old Oregon Lookout

 the intervening time, the wooden beauty above had been destroyed

-by the tumultuous summit winds and replaced in 1929 by a more
+by the fierce summit winds and replaced in about 1930 by a more

 sturdy version with a native stone foundation.
 But after 35 years,